 Using a motor vehicle to tow a person riding a bicycle, skateboard, toboggan, or other similar object is dangerous and an offence contrary to the Highway...Learn More

-Can a Failing to Stop At a Red Light Ticket be Beat?
-Defending a Failure to Stop at a Red Light Charge Requires a Defence Strategy Based Upon Something...Learn More
+How Can I Fight a Red Light Ticket?
+Defending a Failure to Stop at a Red Light Charge Requires a Defence Strategy Based Upon a Reasonable Doubt That The...Learn More

 The plowing or shoveling of snow onto or into the roadway is conduct that may violate section 181 of the Highway Traffic Act.Learn More